nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 where `id` is a unique identifier.
 Furthermore, the corresponding `<img>` element must then be given the following attribute:

-- `aria-describedby=""`
+- `aria-describedby=""` if the placeholder is `<aside>`
+- `aria-details=""` if the placeholder is `<details>`

 with the same value as the id of the `<aside>` placeholder.

 The extracted text is then placed inside the placeholder, marked up correctly and placed in a logical reading order, if there is any.
-Here is an example of how a figure with extracted text should be handled using the default option:
+Here is an example of how a figure with extracted text should be handled using the `<aside>` option:

 ```html
 <figure class="image">